syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 {% endhighlight %}

-* You can get the complete object list of the selected value from the **ItemData** property in the [ValueChange event argument](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.ChangeEventArgs-2.html#Syncfusion_Blazor_DropDowns_ChangeEventArgs_2_ItemData).
+You can get the complete object list of the selected value from the `args.ItemData` property in the [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.ChangeEventArgs-2.html#Syncfusion_Blazor_DropDowns_ChangeEventArgs_2_ItemData)  event argument.

 {% highlight cshtml %}